 My work through these different lenses, and in these different contexts, has deepened my understanding of the complexities of childhoods, families, and communities; and the need for research and theory to be contextually grounded and socially relevant.
 My research, theoretical, and professional work is driven by and guided by these notions.

-- I am a doctoral candidate studying Developmental Psychology & Education at the Ontario Institute for Studies in Education‘s Department of Applied Psychology and Human Development, University of Toronto (Canada).
-I am currently completing my dissertation which examines the quality of early primary environments at government schools in Pakistan, and how these early learning environments affect young children’s educational outcomes.
-This is informing a contextually-grounded conceptualization of school readiness – ‘ready schools’ in particular – in Pakistan.
+I recently completed my PhD in Developmental Psychology & Education at the Ontario Institute for Studies in Education‘s Department of Applied Psychology and Human Development, University of Toronto (Canada).
+My dissertation examined the quality of early primary environments at government schools in Pakistan, and how these early learning environments affect young children’s educational outcomes.
+This informed the development of a contextually-grounded conceptualization of school readiness – ‘ready schools’ in particular – in Pakistan.